mikebell/mikebell.io/content/cv.md

 I like to give back to open source communities whether that be in code contributions or speaking at conferences.
 I'm a confident public speaker and proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference, two of my bucket list items.

-In the past I have run Drupal user groups and hack days focused on committing code back to the Drupal project.
+In the past I co-ran a Drupal usergroup in manchester for many years and regularly ran hackdays for the community.

 I part administer a mental health support group on Slack for people within the tech community, I've also contributed to Geek Mental Health week including maintaining the website and running events.